 How to Photograph Flowers

-Spring is here, and wildflowers are appearing.
+Spring and summer are prime wildflower season in Washington.
 Flowers pose unique photographic challenges, and capturing a good photo requires attention to light, focus and composition, with special consideration given to the elimination of distracting elements.